itratfazal-ioer/Urban-Structure-and-Policy/TrainingData_buildingClassification/README.md

 Below is a brief overview of the main files and sub-folders:

 📄 Task_Report.md
-   └─ A detailed report summarizing the overview, objectives, methodology, results, and references of the project.
+   └─ A detailed report summarizing the overview, objectives, methodology, input data, software, and references for the project.

 📄 Building_Typology.md
-   └─ Provides a description of different building typologies used for classification task, including example maps and classification criteria.
+   └─ Provides a description and example maps of different building typologies used for this classification task.

 📁 Maps/
    └─ Contains a map for each building typology in PNG format.